 Water Levels

 The USGS has a river gage in Hancock that is updated every 15 minutes.
 To view current river levels, see the chart below or click here.
-An ideal level for most paddlers is between 4 and 5 feet at the Hancock gage.
+While paddler experience and comfort levels vary widely, a safe, comfortable level for many paddlers is between 2.5 and 4.5 feet at the Hancock gage.
 Below about 3.5’, paddlers are likely to scrape the bottom a few times.
 Below 2.5 feet gets difficult to paddle and will require walking.
 Under 3 feet is difficult to float for tubes.
-Above 5 feet, the current may be too strong for beginning paddlers, and more experienced paddlers should be extra cautious.
-The depth can also vary greatly in a small area.
-An inside bend may be only a few inches deep while an outer bend on the other side of the river could be several feet deep.
+Above 4.5 feet, the current may be too strong for beginning paddlers, and more experienced paddlers should be extra cautious.
+This information is based on experienced local paddlers' experiences, and many factors will influence the accuracy.
+If the current seems to strong for you, wait until a different day.
+Always were a life jacket and avoid drinking while on the river.

 The West Nish tends to be very "flashy," rising and receding rapidly with precipitation and snowmelt.
 A few inches of rain the watershed upstream can cause the water level to increase drastically in just a few hours, but it typically lowers quickly too.
 Keep in mind that water from nearly 500,000 acres drains into the West Nish above the water trail.
 It may not rain in Pottawattamie County, but a large storm upstream could cause river levels to rise significantly.
 Check the gage and weather forecast several days in advance to familiarize yourself with how quickly the water level can change.